HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 3. Copy any custom JSP functions from your `tbio_config.jsp` to your new `tiny_config.jsp` file.
 4. Copy any custom JSP variables from your old `tbio_config.jsp` file to your new `tiny_config.jsp` file.
 Do not overwrite the new variables or their new values, especially the `contextRoot`.
 5. If you previously customized your toolbar with custom toolbar groups in `tbio_config.jsp`, those can be copied as-is along with the helper functions to `flatten` the toolbar groups into a single array.
-5. Rewrite your custom plugins to use the TinyMCE `PluginManager` API.
+6. Rewrite your custom plugins to use the TinyMCE `PluginManager` API.
-6. Copy your configuration key-value pairs from the `config` object defined in `tbio_config.jsp` directly to the `tinyconfig` object in `tiny_config.jsp`.
+7. Copy your configuration key-value pairs from the `config` object defined in `tbio_config.jsp` directly to the `tinyconfig` object in `tiny_config.jsp`.

 After creating the `tiny_config.jsp` customization file, follow the steps listed under [Using a custom configuration with the TinyMCE editor in the WCM authoring portlet](./wcm_config_ephox_custom.md#using-a-custom-configuration-with-the-tinymce-editor-in-the-wcm-authoring-portlet) to apply your customizations to the Enhanced Editor.

 ## Using a custom TinyMCE editor toolbar with in-place editing

-These customization steps only apply to Web content in-place editing with the TinyMCE editor.
+These customization steps only apply to web content in-place editing with the TinyMCE editor.

 1. Log in to the WebSphere® Integrated Solutions Console as an administrator.